TokenBrice/blog/content/posts/2021/risk-tranching.md

 ---

-_Thanks to Waël for making the cover image featured at the top of this article (as well as the TokenBrice insigna)._
+_Thanks to Waël for making the cover image featured at the top of this article (as well as the TokenBrice emblem)._

 _& To FrenchTony and ParaBellum68 for their help reviewing it._